-- Lead manager Jeremy Gleeson has more than two decades of investment experience
+- Lead manager Jeremy Gleeson has more than two decades of experience investing in technology companies

-- Fund has delivered higher returns than the broader technology sector over the longer term
+- The fund has delivered higher returns than the broader technology sector over the longer term

 - The fund does not currently feature on our Wealth Shortlist of funds chosen by our analysts for their long-term performance potential